Filip Kostić: Eintracht Frankfurt

 On 20 August 2018, after the relegation of Hamburg at the end of the season 2017–18, Kostić joined Eintracht Frankfurt on loan until the end of 2018–19 season.

 On 17 May 2019, Frankfurt announced the permanent signing of Kostić on a permanent deal until 2023.

 On 14 April 2022, Kostić scored two goals as Frankfurt defeated Barcelona 3–2 at the Camp Nou and 4–3 on aggregate in the UEFA Europa League to qualify for the semi-finals.
 Eintracht later won the Europa League, and Kostic was pronounced player of the season and was also top assists provider.

 Juventus

 On 12 August 2022, Juventus announced the signing of Kostić on a four-year deal.
 On 19 March 2023, he scored the only goal in a 1–0 victory against Inter in the Derby d'Italia.

 Fenerbahçe (loan)

 On 9 September 2024, Kostic joined Turkish club Fenerbahçe on an initial season-long loan.

+PSV

+On 6 August 2026, Eredivisie club PSV announced the signing of Kostić on a two-year contract until June 2028.
+He joined on a free transfer following the expiry of his Juventus contract, taking the number 18 shirt and replacing Anass Salah-Eddine at left-back.
+The move marked his return to the Eredivisie twelve years after leaving Groningen.